-- THESE tension rods are what I used the most of!
-These are small, and fit in most cabinets.
+- THESE tension rods are what I used the most!
+These are small and fit in most cabinets.
 Order more than one set!
 You’ll use these for so much!

-Adjustable chrome shelves in pantry – LIFE SAVER for storage!
+Adjustable chrome shelves in the pantry – LIFE SAVER for storage!
 See picture below!